 No sugar coating any of this business, life’s challenging for everyone!
 It sure does give my extreme Type A personality some peace to know there’s purpose behind everything that happens.

 So, hang in there and keep going.
 Life isn’t easy, but God made you tough enough to do it.
+Keep the Faith!
 Focus on Him, eat pork and keep walking!